Reasons to think twice before icing an injury and what to do instead

 B = BREATHE

 Calm deep breathing is your most powerful way to calm yourself and your nervous system.
 With each breath, move your lower ribs slowly in and out.
 Aim for a slow and long inhale and exhale with each breath cycle.
+For the most calming effect, inhale slowly through your nose, whenever feasible, and exhale slowly through either your nose or mouth.
 Let your mind focus on the air moving in an out, not on the 1001 possible worries that will only rev up your already alarmed nervous system.

 E = EVALUATE

 Once you’re calm, you want to sort out if you’re dealing with a soft tissue or a bone injury.
-This stage is very important, as there are certain things you just shouldn’t do if it’s a bone injury.
+This stage is very important, as there are certain things you just shouldn’t do if it’s a bone, head, or spinal injury.
 Whenever possible, seek the help of a qualified person like a physio, teacher, or trainer for this stage.
-If you’re on your own or helping a friend, here are some things to look for that suggest the need for immediate medical attention:
+If you’re on your own or helping a friend, here are some things to look for that suggest the need for medical attention:

 - Are you unwilling to move the body part?